LDPC Codes with Local and Global Decoding: LDPCL Constructions and Achieving Capacity

-In most cases, it is hard to produce an analytical expression for $x_s(\epsilon)$, but if we limit the local degrees of the ensemble to be small, then a closed-form expression could be derived for $x_s(\epsilon),a_s(\epsilon)$, and $\epsilon_J$.
-In particular, we consider local ensembles taking the form:
+\begin{remark} In most cases, it is hard to produce an analytical expression for $x_s(\epsilon)$, but if we limit the local degrees of the ensemble to be small, then a closed-form expression could be derived for $x_s(\epsilon),a_s(\epsilon)$, and $\epsilon_J$. \end{remark}

-This restriction to very low local degrees yields a very low-complexity local BP decoding algorithm.